Community Medical Center (New Jersey): Jay and Linda Grunin Neuroscience Institute

 The institute operates 24 hours a day and is open year-round.

+The Epilepsy Center at CMC, part of the Grunin Neuroscience Institute, is recognized as a Level 3 adult and pediatric epilepsy center by the National Association of Epilepsy Centers.
+The center is one of 11 centers in New Jersey that meet the criteria to operate as a Level 3 or Level 4 center.

 Cardiology

 Due to serving a very high population of geriatric patients, at least 75 years old, CMC treats more patients with cardiac disease than any other hospital in the state without a cardiac surgery program.
-Services provided include:
+Provided services generally fall to one of two treatment centers: